openconfig/gribi/doc/specification.md

 * The device has discovered a change in the elected leader (see x.y.z for more details).

 Only during the life cycle should the device keep the client updated via `AFTResult` message.

-#### 4.1.3.5 AFTOperation Error Handling

-Should not close the RPC session due to errors encountered in an AFTOperation.
-Invalid AFTOperations should be responded to with failures within the stream.

 ### 4.1.4 Redundancy Mode